xyproto/zsnes/README.md

 * Thorsten "mirabile" Glaser
 * Mitchell "The Khan Artist/Noxious Ninja" Mebane

-Contents from the text files that came with ZSNES 1.51:
+Additional info from the text files that came with ZSNES 1.51:

 ## How OpenGL renders the SNES video buffer